 There is certainly political upheaval in Puerto Rico.
 It is not about statehood.
 Anti-statehood factions, unable to change voter’s minds, are once again trying to change the appearance of political views in Puerto Rico.
 Getting people to agree that it is “obviously not the time” to talk about statehood — with no evidence or support for the claim — is one way to do that.

-As for Congress, ignoring the will of 97% of voters but jumping on the bandwagon when protestors hit the streets is not the way to respect Puerto Rico.
+As for Congress, ignoring the will of the voters is not the way to respect Puerto Rico.

 Don’t be deceived.
 More than ever, Puerto Rico needs statehood.